General information about Norway

 NORWAY – the land of the Fjords, Midnight Sun & Northern Lights

-Norway is a country of natural beauty, with some of the most spectacular and unique qualities offered by nature, such as the fjords & the coast, the mountains & the glaciers, spectacular waterfalls, the Northern Lights & the Midnight Sun.
+Norway is a country of natural beauty, with some of the most spectacular and unique qualities offered by nature, such as the Fjords & the coast, the mountains & the glaciers, spectacular waterfalls, the Northern Lights & the Midnight Sun.
 You will find several spectacular train lines in Norway, crossing beautiful mountain areas.